team-telnyx/telnyx-webrtc-ios/README.md

     func onIncomingCall(call: Call)  {
        // Someone is calling you.
+       // This delegate method will be called when the app is in foreground and the Telnyx Client is connected.
+    }

+    func onPushCall(call: Call) {
+       // If you have configured Push Notifications and app is in background or the Telnyx Client is disconnected
+       // this delegate method will be called after the push notification is received.
+       // Update the current call with the incoming call self.currentCall = call
     }

     // You can update your UI from here base on the call states.
     // Check that the callId is the same as your current call. func onCallStateUpdated(callState: CallState, callId: UUID) {